Demography Courses Spring 2019

 Advanced Methods of Demographic Analysis – DCP 80100/SOC 81900

 GC: M, 4:15 pm – 6:15 pm, 3 credits, Professor Shiro Horiuchi

 In this course we study advanced methods of demographic analysis.
 They are widely used in research on mortality, fertility, nuptiality, migration, population composition, and other demographic processes, but many of them can also be applied to a broad range of topics in other areas of the social sciences and biomedical sciences.
-Those methods include life table techniques (multiple-decrement and multi-state), decomposition analysis, age-period-cohort models, demographic applications of the principal component analysis (e.g., Lee-Carter model), Lexis map analysis, smoothing and non-parametric regression techniques, event history analysis, and mathematical models of population dynamics.
+Those methods include life table techniques (multiple-decrement and multi-state), decomposition analysis, age-period-cohort models, Lee-Carter model, Lexis map analysis, smoothing and non-parametric regression techniques, event history analysis (with demographic emphasis), acceleration rates, and mathematical models of population dynamics.
 Computer exercises using R are included.
-Prerequisites: (1) Introductory statistics including multiple linear regression; (2) DCP 70200 or permission of the instructor.
+Prerequisites: Introductory statistics including multiple linear regression, or permission of instructor.
 No background in calculus or matrix algebra, or no previous experience in R is required.

 DCP 70100 Introduction to Demography